 6. Once you’ve fitted the new bulb, give them a test.

-Xenon/High Intensity Discharge (HID)
+Xenon/High-Intensity Discharge (HID)

-These bulbs have an arc that use xenon gas and metal salts to generate their light.
+These bulbs have an arc that uses xenon gas and metal salts to generate their light.
 Xenon bulbs require a momentary high voltage to ignite.
-They burn colder than halogen which is why they emit a bluer light; Xenon bulbs also tend to be brighter and last longer too.
+They burn colder than halogen, which is why they emit a bluer light; Xenon bulbs also tend to be brighter and last longer too.
 Consequently, they are more expensive to buy than halogens.
 In terms of fitting, xenon bulbs can only be fitted to cars that came with them from the factory; it’s illegal to install them.
 They use a range of D fittings.

 Some xenon bulbs can be replaced in a similar fashion to halogens – it depends on the car model.
 However, some xenon bulb replacements require removing the entire headlamp, in which case, you can still buy the bulbs to save a few pounds if you wish, but get them fitted by a professional.